jakehschwartz/EPFramework/README.md

 2. Clone this project

-3. Download UCLUST (if you want to use the cluster example) WEBPAGE
+3. Build the project using gradle: cd EPFramework gradle build

-4. Run make in the examples folder (Optional)
+4. If you want to try the examples, see the README in the examples folder.

-5. Build and run the project
-cd EPFramework
-gradle build
+5. Run on your data.
-gradle run
+gradle run <Optional Config File>